“Drink at least 8 to 10 glasses of water every day.”

-The best way to check if you have had enough water during the day, is to observe the colour of your urine.
+The best way to check if you have had enough water during the day is to observe the color of your urine.
 If it’s clear or light yellow, it means you have had sufficient water.
-If it’s dark in colour and has a strong smell, it means you need to hydrate.
+If it’s dark in color and has a strong smell, it means you need to hydrate.

 A word of caution here:

 Drinking excessive water can harm your health!
 I came across this note in the papers today.
 Do read about the side-effects of drinking too much water.

 I am participating in the April A to Z Blogging Challenge and my theme this year is ‘SELF-CARE’.